necmigunduz/product_design_instructions/design_instructions.md

-# Simple Sign Up Page Building Instructions
+# Instructions for Building a Simple Sign Up Page

 This is a file providing instructions on how to build a simple signup page.
 Colors, layout of page, progamming languages to be used in this signup page project is to be provided in this file.